wp-plugins/sticky-recent-random-posts/readme.txt

 <a href="http://offersday.in/sticky-recent-random-posts/" title="Plugin Demo" target="_blank">You can see the live working demo here.</a>

 Hoping that you will like this plugin.
-Don`t forget to rate this plugin or write your valuable opinion that will enable us to make it more useful in future release.
+Don`t forget to rate this plugin or write your valuable opinion that will guide us to make it more useful in future release.

 == Installation ==
 1. Download recent release(zip file) of this plugin from wordpress plugin repository.